astral-sh/ruff-vscode/README.md

 | ruff.importStrategy   | `useBundled` | Setting to choose where to load `ruff` from. `useBundled` picks ruff bundled with the extension. `fromEnvironment` uses `ruff` available in the environment. |
 | ruff.showNotification | `off`        | Setting to control when a notification is shown.                                                                                                             |

+### Example configurations

 You can configure Ruff to autofix violations on-save by enabling the `source.fixAll` action in `settings.json`:

 ```json
 {